emilkolvigraun/esp32.env.windows/README.md

 ## Get Started

-To use the driver, simply execute `run.cmd`.<br>
+To use it, simply execute `run.cmd`.<br>

 However, make sure that you have entered the correct serial port.
 To do this, open `run.cmd` and substitude *COM5* with the port you are using. <br>

 Furthermore, you need to make sure that you have entered the names of the scripts you want to upload in a textfile.
 The textfile must be fed to the `upload.py` through `run.cmd`, similar to updating the serial port.
-It is up to you, whether you want to create new textfiles (perhaps, one for each project) or manipulate the original one.
-In terms of the latter, I recommend that you rename it to something more generic.<br>
+It is up to you, whether you want to create new textfiles (perhaps, one for each project) or manipulate the original one.<br>

 `Important!` make sure you have the correct firmware for your device located in the firmware folder.
 Rename the downloaded firmware to *firmware.bin*, or alternatively, substitute *firmware.bin* with the name on your firmware file on line 3 in `run.cmd`.
 The current firmware is the generic ESP32 v1.10 without spiram.
 You can download the firmware from [this page](http://micropython.org/download).<br>

 Remember that errors in your script _will_ produce exceptions while uploading.<br>

+Press the `reset button` and the program wil automatically start.

 Have fun!